ahrimhan/ahrimhan.github.io/_pages/datascience.md

 ## 4. Reason for the Insight Data Science Fellows Program <a name="reasoninsight"></a>

 Now I am confronted with three big challenges: moving from academia to industry, changing major in software engineering to data science, and moving the country I live and work.
-In a difficult situation where none of the things is easy, Insight Data Science Fellows Program gave me the hope that I can transit the career from academia to industry.
+In a difficult situation where none of the things is easy, the Insight Data Science Fellows Program gave me the hope that I can transit the career from academia to industry.

 I am eager to have an opportunity to participate in the Insight Data Science Fellows Program.
 If I get an offer, I will do my best to show all my potentials in the project.
 Through this program, I strongly believe I will be able to successfully build my career as a data scientist.
 I am grateful to know about this program and wish to be able to help as a mentor later.

-I am now currently want to work in Orange County, but I am available to move to Silicon Valley or Seattle areas next summer.
+I currently want to work in Orange County, but I am available to move to Silicon Valley or Seattle areas next summer.